EthanGlenn/GOES-Satellite-RGB/README.md

 # GOES-Satellite-RGB
-Python code to enhance GOES satellite imagery
-This is the environment that you need to run the GOES code
+Python code to enhance GOES satellite imagery environment.yml is the environment that you need to run the GOES code Use